FortiPower/PowerFGT/README.md

 # Requirements

 - Powershell 5 or 6.x/7.x (Core) (If possible get the latest version)
-- An Fortinet FortiGate Firewall and HTTPS enable (recommended)
+- A Fortinet FortiGate Firewall and HTTPS enable (recommended)

 # Instructions
 ### Install the module